Junichiro-KOBAYASHI/LASSO_with_different_IDs/README.md

 Let's assume that the table above is related to novels by five authors (novelist_a - novelist_e).
 And for each novelist, we have three works, published in 1880, 1890 and 1900.

 If you are to analyze/predict the value of "Year" with LASSO analysis based on hold-out validation, you will face one problem.
-That is, you should not have the same author both in train and test sets.
+That is, you should not have the same author both in training and test sets.

-For instance, if your train set contains works by novelist_b, then your test set should not contain any of their writings, to make hold-out validation secure, if you want to estimate language change itself (i.e., the transition of linguistic characteristics INDEPENDENT FROM authors).
+For instance, if your training set contains works by novelist_b, then your test set should not contain any of their writings, to make hold-out validation secure, if you want to estimate language change itself (i.e., the transition of linguistic characteristics INDEPENDENT FROM authors).

 This software arranges that, having the data split like:

-(Train set: novelist_b, _c and _e)
+(Training set: novelist_b, _c and _e)
 ![table2022_train](https://user-images.githubusercontent.com/108203298/176084789-a6968cf0-e4e3-40ab-8277-5ca8c89e885a.png)

 (Test set: novelist _a, and _d)
 ![table2022_test](https://user-images.githubusercontent.com/108203298/176084984-175dfa26-d8f5-40ee-ab7e-a9a6775d4e45.png)

 The splitting process is based on Python's `random.sample()` function.
-And the number of unique IDs in the train set is calculated as
+And the number of unique IDs in the training set is calculated as

 `int((the number of all unique IDs, in this case authors) * 0.7)`